92 Creative and Cheap Wedding Favour Ideas

 Mini hand cream will slip nicely into your guests’ evening bags.
 Choose a tube that fits nicely with your colour scheme.

 Unusual Wedding Favour Ideas

-Temporary tattoos are a really fun favour and guaranteed ice-breaker.
+Temporary tattoos are really fun wedding favours and guaranteed ice-breaker.
 Get yours personalised with your faces and wedding dates!

-Succulents are a trendy and décor-friendly favour.
-They cheap and easy to grow so your guests can take them home and continue to nurture them long after your nuptials.
+Succulents are a trendy and décor-friendly wedding favour.
+They are cheap and easy to grow so your guests can take them home and continue to nurture them long after your nuptials.